Tscholten1/map672_Lab09/README.md

-# map672_Lab09
+# MAP672 Lab 09
-Lab 9 interactive web map
+Interactive map that shows the location of U.S. electric power generation by fuel source.
+Key interactive features include pop-up boxes with details on the point location, check boxes to select map layers.

 <html>